 Of course, part of relocation requires deciding what to do with your current home.
 If you’re renting, you’ll like want to schedule your move for when your current lease is up.
 If you need to do it sooner, be ready to negotiate with your landlord.
 Most landlords will charge you a penalty fee to terminate your lease early.
 However, some medical conditions may allow you to break your lease without having to pay, particularly if the property doesn’t allow the comfort or care recommended by your doctor.
 Check local tenant laws to see what options you have.

 If you own your house, you’re probably going to need to sell it.
 There are a number of ways to sell a house.
-The most common way is to put it on the market and use the services of a real estate agent.
+The most common way is to put it on the market and use the services of a traditional real estate agent.
 However, you should know that selling a house this way means spending time and money to get the house ready to sell, as well as commissions and fees at the closing table.
 As houses typically take a couple months to sell, this may not be your best option if you need to move quickly.

 The other popular way to sell a house is via an off-market cash buyer.
-Selling off market is less costly and much faster than selling through a real estate agent.
+Selling off market is less costly and much faster than selling through a traditional real estate agent.
 It does require you to choose a buyer and negotiate the deal yourself.
 Consider learning more about Sundae if you’d like to sell your house off market.

 How to move while sick